hivesolutions/viriatum/README.md

 ## Cross Compilation

-Cross compilation is an advanced topic and a full description of the steps to create a cross compilation toolchain are described in a separated document.
+Cross compilation is an advanced topic and a full description of the steps to create a cross compilation toolchain are described in a separated document for space reasons.
+Please refer to the proper document for infomration on it.

 [More information](doc/cross.md)